rursache/SelectableTableView/README.md

-# SelectableTableViewWithSearch
+# SelectableTableView

-A simple TableView with a Search Controller and persistent datasource written in Swift 4.2.
+## A simple TableView with a Search Controller and persistent datasource written in Swift 4.2.

 No external frameworks used.

 You can add, remove and rearrange items, items and their selection is saved in UserDefaults.